Charles Patrick Davis, MD, PhD

 - Most people infected with Leptospira interrogans bacteria have a good prognosis; a few have a more guarded prognosis.

-- Vaccines are available for humans and animals in some countries; there is no vaccine available commercially for humans in the U.S.; available vaccines are very limited because they usually only protect well against a single serovar.
-Doxycycline (Vibramycin, Oracea, Adoxa, Atridox) has been used as a short-term prophylactic treatment to protect some humans from leptospirosis.
+- Vaccines are available for humans and animals in some countries.
+There is no vaccine available commercially for humans in the U.S. Available vaccines are limited because they usually only protect well against a single serovar.
+Doxycycline (Vibramycin, Oracea, Adoxa, Atridox) has been used as a short-term preventive treatment to protect some humans from leptospirosis.

 What is leptospirosis?

-Leptospirosis is a disease caused by bacteria (Leptospira interrogans) that produce a wide range of symptoms that may occur in phases; some patients may develop kidney or liver failure, respiratory failure, meningitis, or even death.
-The disease is spread by the urine of infected animals (many species, both domesticated and wild); the bacteria can survive in the water and soil for months.
+Leptospirosis (also known as Weil's disease) is a disease caused by bacteria (Leptospira interrogans) that produce a wide range of symptoms that may occur in two phases; some patients may develop kidney or liver failure, respiratory failure, meningitis, or even death.
+The disease is spread by the urine of infected animals from many species, both domesticated, such as dogs and horses, and wild, such as rodents or wild pigs.
+The bacteria can survive in the water and soil for months.
 The disease is most common in temperate and tropical climates.
-The infecting bacteria occur worldwide.
+The infecting bacteria occur worldwide, for example, in the United States, Leptospira has been found in Hawaii's freshwater ponds and waterfalls.

 Find out what women really need.